benders5e/benders5e/airbender.md

 ### Airbending Forms
 At 3rd level, your connection to chi and practice of bending allows you to weave your bending into your combat style.
 With training, you are able to learn particular forms that combine martial arts and airbending to carry out more sophisticated attacks.

-You learn one form from the list at the end of this class description.
-The number of forms you know increases with level and is shown in the Airbender Table.

-Every time you take the Attack action on your turn, you have a certain amount of *chi* at your disposal (indicated by the "Chi per Attack" column of the class table).
-You can distribute your chi among basic bending attacks or regular bending (*cost: 1 chi*) and any forms you know (whose costs are indicated with their descriptions).

-### Ability Score Improvement
-When you reach 4th level, and again at 7th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
-As normal, you can't increase an ability score above 20 using this feature.

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 2 | CLASSES</div>